uc-moffetzl/it3038c-project/README.md

 # it3038c-project
-This project will be about displaying the free space and capacity of your hard drive and display percentages of what folders are taking up the most space
+This project will be about displaying the free space and capacity of your hard drive and display percentages of what folders are taking up the most space.
+(This is subject to change because I want to make a smart mirror)

 To run this project, simply download the PowerShell file and run it